sysbio-cnb/COPICK/Technical Validation/README.txt

 Technical validation in progress.

-Expected to upload results by the end of October 2022
+Expected to upload complete results by the end of December 2022